 Toenail fungus is a chronic infection of the toenails.
 Symptoms include yellowing or whitening of the nail bed, nail thickening, brittleness, and nail splitting.
 A combination of treatments is often used, which include oral antifungals, topical antifungals, and laser treatments.

 There are three primary forms of skin cancer: basal cell carcinoma, squamous cell carcinoma, and melanoma.
 A skin check or biopsy will be performed to determine the type of cancer or pre-cancer and the best approach to treatment.
-Treatment options include cryotherapy (liquid nitrogen), topical medications, photodynamic therapy (PDT), CO₂ laser, excision, electrodessication and curettage, Mohs Micrographic Surgery, 5-Fluorouracil, and imiquimod.
+Treatment options include cryotherapy (liquid nitrogen), topical medications, photodynamic therapy (PDT), CO₂ laser, excision, electrodesiccation and curettage, Mohs Micrographic Surgery, 5-Fluorouracil, and imiquimod.